htbitb/The-Complete-Data-Structures-and-Algorithms-Course-in-Python/README.md

 continuous divide the array and find the number 8
 ```
 So it is not going to be as flat as O(1), but it is very flat and efficient compared to O(n) and O($n^2$) complexity

+- **Space Complexity** : is a measure of amount of the working storge that an algorithm needs.
+That means how much memory in the worst case is needed at any point in the algorithm, as with the time